zambony/scpiclient/README.md

 You could make a Python script, but then you need to make a Python script.

 A quick command-line tool that you know is dedicated for this purpose just feels nicer to me, personally, and I plan to add more helpful features as I need them.
-An important feature for me was being able to pipe in a file of SCPI commands to run to easily replicate customer errors.
+An important feature for me was being able to pipe in a file of SCPI commands.

 Also, as this is statically-compiled and produces a small binary, it can be easily put on a USB drive and transferred to a computer that needs a way to quickly run SCPI commands.